ufukty/gohandlers/README.md

 func (p *Private) ListHandlers() map[string]reception.HandlerInfo
 ```

-**parse.gh.go** — Parsers are for populating binding types
+### Implementing parser and builder methods on bindings with `bindings` command

-gohandlers can produce a file which contains a series of `Parse` methods implemented on each binding type.
-Those methods accept `*http.Request` or `*http.Response` values for request and response binding types, respectively.
-Parse method uses the argument to populate fields of binding type.
+gohandlers can produce a file which contains a series of `Build` and `Parse` methods implemented on available binding types.

+Parse methods accept `*http.Request` or `*http.Response` values for request and response binding types, respectively.
+Those methods use the argument to populate fields of binding type.

 ```go
 func (bq XRequest) Parse(rq *http.Request) error
 func (bs XResponse) Parse(rs *http.Response) error
 ```

-The produced file named as `parse.gh.go` by default.

-**build.gh.go** — Builders are for creating requests and responses to use with standard library

-gohandlers can produce a file which contains a series of `Build` methods implemented on each binding type.
-Those methods returns an instance of `*http.Request` or `*http.Response` reflects the information contained in the binding type.
+`Build` methods returns an instance of `*http.Request` or `*http.Response` reflects the information contained in the binding type.
 Caller can use `*http.Request` value to call `http.DefaultClient.Do` or dev's other choice.

 ```go
 func (bq XRequest) Build(host ) (*http.Request, error)